joaopaulopmedeiros/secit-api/.github/contribution.md

 # Contribution

 Glad you're here!
 You're welcome to contribute to this project.
-You just has got to pay attention the following topics.
+You just has got to pay attention to the following topics.

 ## Commits and Code Standards